remixz/to-streamable/README.md

 ### `vid.upload([cb(err, res)])`

 Starts the upload of the video. `cb` is an optional callback function.
-Called with parameters `err`, containing an `Error`, if any, and `res`, with the array response from the Streamable API.
+Called with parameters `err`, containing an `Error`, if any, and `res`, with the object response from the Streamable API.
 See the [Streamable API Docs](http://streamable.com/documentation) for format.

 ### `vid.status([cb(err, res)])`